Future of cloud-scale analytics is promising on Data Lakehouse

 ✓ Seamlessly integrate Delta Lake with Power BI on top of data lake to architect a powerful data platform and make data-driven decisions

-Developing a modern data platform through a combination of technologies helps enterprises make the most of their data by analyzing it for business decision making.
+Developing a modern data platform through a combination of technologies helps enterprises make the most of their data to carryout cloud scale analytics.
 Data Lakehouse architecture infuses the best features of Data Warehouse and Data Lake into a single solution and is a low-cost solution when compared to both the solutions.
 Depending on what data is important to an organization, Data Lakehouse is an ideal and high-performance data management architecture that gives enterprise data a shape which can be modelled for analysis, BI, and reporting requirements.
+Motifworks has proven expertise in helping enterprises reimagine their data platforms on Lakehouse architecture.
+Our Power BI Consulting services covers assessment and replatfoming of your existing data platform on powerful and scalable Data Lakehouse.

 Known as a Data Analytics thought leader who fuels data-driven transformations for Fortune 500 firms, Tarun’s passion is to tell the “story” of the data that is hidden in an enterprise’s data assets.
 He does this flawlessly by leveraging Big Data, Machine Learning, AI, and cloud platforms.
 Tarun’s expertise lies in modernizing data platforms through cutting-edge technology solutions and at Motifworks, Tarun leads the Data & AI practice.